danstowell/distantListening/README.md

 You can also drop directly to a commandline in a running image by doing:

-docker run --rm -it -p 8888:8888 -v $(pwd)/notebooks:/notebooks mclddistant /bin/bash
+docker run --rm -it -p 8888:8888 -v $(pwd)/notebooks:/notebooks mcld/lasagne-notebook /bin/bash